 The photo to the left is a painting of Bella, Selah and Andrew Painter’s dog that came to them as a puppy on highway 84.
-She was abandoned and on the side of the road, when Andrew stopped the car, called to her and true to their gentle, loving natures, she saw they were to be her future, loving home, and immediately came to them.
+She was abandoned and on the side of the road, when Andrew stopped the car, called to her and true to their gentle, loving natures, she saw they were to be her future, loving home, and immediately came t

-The pair of dogs to the right are again of friends’ life companions, two rescue pooches, Piper and Charlie.
+The pair of dogs to the right are of friends’ life companions, two rescue pooches, Piper and Charlie.

-This unfinished painting to the right is Stephanie.
+This unfinished painting below and to the right is Stephanie.
 I didn’t work fast enough to finish her figure during her posed session.
 But her relaxed poise comes through even in this initial painting of her.
 I love her contemplative pose in the old chippendale chair.

 When I feel like breaking a little glass, I also craft stained glass panels.

 2 thoughts on “Artwork”